Faith at Work

 Spirituality & discipleship for today’s world

-Faith at Work is a brand new 6 week study course.
-Launched in February 2014, it has already been adopted as the 2014 Lincoln Diocesan Lent Course as well as the Lent Course commended by the churches who’re members of Churches Together in All Lincolnshire.
+Faith at Work is a 6 week study course.
+Launched in February 2014, it was adopted that year as the 2014 Lincoln Diocesan Lent Course, as well as the Lent Course commended by Churches Together in All Lincolnshire.
 It is, though, suitable for use at any time of the year, by any kind of church, and possibly other faith groups too.

 Faith at Work is also suitable for groups such as Workplace Christian Unions, as well as other groups with an interest in an active spirituality.
-With slight adaptation, it can also be used by business and professional groups who wish to explore issues such as related to ethics in business, achieving an appropriate work-life balance,
+With slight adaptation, it can also be used by business and professional groups who wish to explore issues such as related to ethics in business, achieving an appropriate work-life balance.
+The course has also been used as a thought-starter by groups from other faiths.
+It is also possible to do the course as an individual.

 Faith at Work aims to enable participants to relate their faith to what they do/are in working lives – not forgetting those not ‘traditionally employed’ such as home carers, students, unemployed, retirees.